CSpanias/cspanias.github.io/_posts/2023-12-14-DVWA - SQL Injection (Blind).md

     [*] ending @ 10:42:56 /2023-12-14/
     ```

-4. It was able to enumerate the table and crack the hashes in just 5 seconds!
+    Not only `sqlmap` was able to enumerate the table and extract its content, but also cracked the hashes in just 5 seconds!

 ## Security: Medium
 > _The medium level uses a form of SQL injection protection, with the function of [`mysql_real_escape_string()`](https://www.php.net/manual/en/function.mysql-real-escape-string.php).
 However due to the SQL query not having quotes around the parameter, this will not fully protect the query from being altered.
 The text box has been replaced with a pre-defined dropdown list and uses POST to submit the form ([Source code](https://github.com/CSpanias/cspanias.github.io/blob/main/assets/dvwa/sqli_blind/sqli_medium_source.php))._